 Did you ever make paper chains at school or at home for crafts?
 Sometimes we got to hang ours on the Christmas tree (ok… always… I don’t think my mom ever said we couldn’t hang something we’d made on the tree!
 Thanks mom!).
-Well, now you can make a lasting paper chain with this Crochet Paper Chain Garland pattern from True Love By Natalie.
+Well, now you can make a lasting paper chain with this Crochet Paper Chain Garland pattern from Crochet and Cancer.
 This is a beginner level pattern and it is great for using up yarn remnants!
 Make it in multiple colours or one colour for a classic style.
 Decorate it with beads or buttons!
 So many fun options!

 Since we’re talking classic garlands, how about a popcorn garland?!
 But this one won’t fall apart all over your floor or get eaten by the dog (hopefully!).
 This Crochet Popcorn Garland Pattern from The Farmhouse Nook is a fun take on popcorn garland, with which you can get that rustic, farmhouse style with durable and adorable crochet.
 Little scraps of white or off-white yarn and some twine add just the right homey feel!